Welcome to The ASC

 Professor John Hunt

 The purpose of this collaborative ASC working group is to identify, analyse, report on and recommend requirements to government to help address prescription drug addiction challenges.
-By trialling our system across a community of online and off line prescribers and pharmacies here in the East Midlands, we will be able to gain real world insights into the use of prescribed medication.
+By trialing our system across a community of online and off line prescribers and pharmacies here in the East Midlands, we will be able to gain real world insights into the use of prescribed medication.

 The initiation of a Feasibility Trial to scope permissioned DLT in the real world of prescribed medicines.